kate-lab/My-Class/README.md

 I am really pleased that the final product is very much like my plans in Figma, with some added detail like the grid pattern, built using a CSS gradient.
 It looks fun and engaging and feels like 90s stationary - taking me back to being a school kid!

-Play with the app on the demo hosted on [Heroku](https://my-class-content-creator.herokuapp.com/).
+Play with the app on the demo hosted on [Heroku](https://class-content-creator.herokuapp.com/).

-To demo the site without registering, use the following details:
-- email: hello@email.com
-- password: pass

 ### Homepage